AceCFox/ez-onboard-2/README.md

 ## Deployment

 1. From the AWS console, create a new Aurora Serverless DB cluster with PostgreSQL compatability.
      - name your cluster "ez-onboarding-db"
      -  set the username to postgres (default) and the master password to a unique password (e.g. sevenapples)
      -  write down the VPC and subnet group you host it in (you will need them later)
      -  create a new security group that allows access on ports 5000, 433, and 80
      -  IMPORTANT: under additional configuration create an initial database name called "ez_onboard"
 2. Once you have created the database (will take several minutes) navigate to the db's console and click "modify"
      -  under connectivity, click the box to enable web service data api and apply cluster modifications immediately.
      -  navigate to Query Editor from the RDS console and select add new database credentials
      -  connect to your ez_onboard database using your cluster name, postgres username and password
-        -  verify that your connection was successful by running the auto-generated SQL line in the editor *if it was not successful, an error will show under Rows Returned
+     -  verify that your connection was successful by running the auto-generated SQL line in the editor
+        * if it was not successful, an error will show under Rows Returned
      -  Once your connection is successful, copy and paste the SQL queries from the database.sql file in this repo and run them in the query editor.
 (Only once!)
      - To test, run the query: ``` SELECT * FROM "device_type";``` which should return four rows!
 3. To source this DB into the app, create a variable in the .env file called DATABASE_URL:
      - it's value should be a string built with the followind formula:
-        - postgresql://username:password@
+     - postgresql://username:password@DBendpoint:Port/DBname
      - the final form should look like the next line if you used postgres as a username and sevenapples as a password:
-        - DATABASE_URL: postgresql://postgres:sevenpples@aurora-serverless-trial2.cluster-cdq0gf9yqizb.us-east-2.rds.amazonaws.com:5432/ez_onboard
+     - DATABASE_URL: postgresql://postgres:sevenpples@ez-onboard-trial-2.cluster-cdq0gf9yqizb.us-east-2.rds.amazonaws.com:5432/ez_onboard
 4. Create a new EC2 instance to house the front end of the application:
+     - From the AWS console, launch a new ec2 instance
-        -
+     - Choose Ubuntu SSD AMI
+     - For optimal performance, chose a type t2.small or larger instance (React files are large!)
+     - Ensure that both the Network/VPC and Subnet for this instance are the same as the one the database is housed in.
+     - Select from existing security groups to choose the same security group associated with the database.
+     - After clicking launch, create a new keypair called ez-onboard-key.pem
+          * IMPORTANT: save this .pem file in the base directory for this project (adjacent to this readme)
+     - Launch instance (will take a few minutes)
+5.

 ## License
 MIT Copyright (c) 2020 Amir Mussa, Ace Fox, Robert Johnson

 ## Acknowledgement
-THank you to Zef Energy for giving us the opportunity to employ our new skills and create this application.
+Thank you to ZEF Energy for giving us the opportunity to employ our new skills and create this application.
 Thanks to Prime Digital Academy who equipped and helped me to make this application a reality.
 Special shout out to Amir, Ace, and Rob for the hardwork put into the project.